johnshearing/ElectricalSafety/README.md

 of the questions below are addressed in the video – some are not, but please give all of these questions some thought.
 Then we will discuss them together.
 This is not a test.
-I already know that you are very knowledgably and highly intelligent.
+I already know that you are very knowledgeable and highly intelligent.
 This is just a discussion to help ensure your safety.

 -   In the circuits you service, where are the electrons going?
 (Hint: